-Smokin’ Aces BBQ owner arrested for tax fraud
+Smokin’ Aces BBQ owner arrested for failure to file sales tax return

 The co-owner of Plant City’s Smokin’ Aces BBQ was arrested for failure to file sales tax returns and theft of state funds more than $20,000, according to an arrest report from Hillsborough County Sheriff’s Office.